Meet The Media

-Photo credit: Joanna Brierfey
+Photo credit: Joanna Brierley

-“The event has helped us to gain visibility in our region and further afield via social media and online news channels.
-This has been a really positive experience, we're so glad events like this one exist to help small businesses grow in confidence and stature.”
+Not only that, but we've already been featured in York Press and the Yorkshire Times.
+Meet The Media helped us to gain visibility in our region and further afield.
+We're so glad events like this one exist to help small businesses grow in confidence and stature.”

 Mell Dunwell and Pearly Clark Brown, founders of Your Menopause Nurse